 MINIMUM REQUIRED QUALIFICATIONS

-Bachelor’s degree in Nursing with two (2) years’ work experience in general nursing practices.
+• Bachelor’s degree in Nursing with two (2) years’ work experience in general nursing practices.
 Equivalent combination of education and experience which provides necessary knowledge, skills, and abilities may be considered.

 REQUIRED JOB COMPETENCIES